lexzhou/lexzhou.github.io/_pages/about.md

 I am an MPhil graduate in CS at the University of Cambridge, generously funded by [Open Philanthropy][op], and supervised by Prof. [Andreas Vlachos][avlachos].
 Prior to that, I graduated my BSc in Data Science at the Universitat Politècnica de València, advised by Prof. [Jose Hernandez-Orallo][jhorallo].

-I mostly spend my day thinking about (i) designing robust evaluation methods that offer explanatory and predictive power of AI's capabilities, limitations and risks, (ii) finding pathways to positively shape the reliability and predictability of AI systems, and (iii) relevant research on the trustworthiness and safety of AI; I am especially intrigued by general-purpose systems like LLMs.
+I mostly spend my day thinking about (i) designing robust evaluation methods that offer explanatory and predictive power of AI's capabilities, limitations and risks, and (ii) finding pathways to positively shape the reliability and predictability of AI systems.
+I am also broadly interested any other relevant research on AI trustworthiness and safety; I am especially intrigued by general-purpose systems like LLMs.

 Across distinct timelines, I've spent time in research/consultancy roles on AI Evaluation/Safety at Meta AI, OpenAI, the Krueger AI Safety Lab, VRAIN, the European Commission JRC, among others.

-If you are drawn to everything relevant to AI Evaluation and wanna stay informed, I definitely recommend the monthly [AI Evaluation Digest][aied], led by a few amazing colleagues I've worked with, to which I also make occasional contributions.
+If you are drawn to everything relevant to AI Evaluation and wanna stay informed, I highly recommend the monthly [AI Evaluation Digest][aied], led by a few amazing colleagues I've worked with, to which I also make occasional contributions.

 [op]: https://www.openphilanthropy.org/
 [jhorallo]: https://josephorallo.webs.upv.es/